Celebrate Mother’s Day by taking your mum out for High Tea in Melbourne.

 High Tea for Mother’s Day this Sunday the 13th of May 2018 is an elegant and decadent way to spoil your mum.
 There are many high tea venues to choose from, so we have done the hard work and put together a list of our favourite visits.

 The High Tea Society contributors have the terribly difficult task of tasting a lot of high teas each year, meaning we have a pretty good idea of where to go.
-We asked our Melbourne contributor Charlene Macaulay about her highlights.

 Our Mother’s Day Melbourne top picks: